At Long Last Love: Plot

-Michael and Rodney go to see Kitty's musical and wind up sitting next to Brooke and Johnny.
-As the show begins Brooke recognizes Kitty as her former schoolmate Kathy Krumm ("Find Me a Primitive Man").
-Afterwards Michael, Brooke, and Johnny visit Kitty backstage and the two girls reunite.
-The four of them go to the nightclub and Michael invites them to his country house for the weekend.
-On the way, they pick up Elizabeth who finds herself immediately attracted to Rodney, much to his annoyance.
+Michael and Rodney attend Kitty's musical and wind up sitting next to Brooke and Johnny.
+As the show begins, Brooke recognizes Kitty as her former schoolmate Kathy Krumm ("Find Me a Primitive Man").
+Afterwards, Michael, Brooke, and Johnny visit Kitty backstage and the two girls reunite.
+The four go to the nightclub and Michael invites them to his country house for the weekend.
+On the way, they pick up Elizabeth who finds herself attracted to Rodney, much to his annoyance.
 Then they stop at Johnny's place and Brooke is disappointed to find he's living in a poor apartment building.
 Kitty and Michael manage to bring them back to a good mood ("Friendship").

-The next morning, Rodney and Elizabeth fix breakfast for their employers while recovering from a drinking binge which resulted with another car crash at the country house doorway.
+The next morning, Rodney and Elizabeth fix breakfast for their employers while recovering from a drinking binge.
 She tries to seduce him, to no avail ("But in the Morning, No").
-Johnny apologizes to Brooke for lying to her and promises he'll make a fortune soon.
+Johnny apologizes to Brooke for lying and promises he'll make a fortune soon.
 When she remains mad at him, he goes for a walk around the grounds.
 He runs into Kitty and flirts with her.
-Michael squirts shaving alcohol in his eye and accidentally bursts into Brooke's bedroom.
-They are slightly embarrassed, but amused by seeing each other half dressed ("At Long Last Love").
+Michael squirts shaving alcohol in his eye and accidentally bursts into Brooke's bedroom ("At Long Last Love").

-Later, the foursome play football when Michael's mother Mabel comes to visit.
-She invites them to a dance party at the Racquet Club and they reluctantly accept the invitation.
-The club consists of uptight senior citizens which causes bored Michael, Brooke, Johnny and Kitty to play tricks on the guests.
+Later, Michael's mother Mabel comes to visit and invites the foursome to a dance party at the Racquet Club; they reluctantly accept the invitation.
 Brooke and Michael sneak out to the back yard, but they are noticed by Kitty and Johnny who quietly leave the party ("Well, Did You Evah!").
-Mabel interrupts Brooke and Michael to tell them that Kitty and Johnny went back to the city.
+Mabel interrupts Brooke and Michael to tell them that Kitty and Johnny returned to the city.